 - Don’t worry about what you wear.
 There’s no need to kit yourself out in expensive sports gear, feeling comfortable is the most important thing.

 - If you’d like to try an activity that requires specific equipment, ask the facility if there’s a hire option available.
 You can always invest later if you decide that it’s the sport for you.

 Joining a sports team is a fantastic way to boost motivation and make a commitment to getting active.
 And you don’t have to take it too seriously – there are plenty of amateur teams who have a ‘just for fun’ approach to playing.

 Ellen (@slimmingworld_ells) couldn’t wait to get back to training and playing with her local football team.
 She says:

 “Football is back!
 It’s like Christmas day!
 So excited to get back on the pitch!”

 Playing sports with the kids is a great opportunity to get them enjoying being active.
-If indoor facilities near you have re-opened, then now’s the ideal time to try an activity together.
+You can check online to see what activities indoor facilities near you are offering and then set aside time to try an activity together.

 Jo (@jo_sw_mission), who’s lost 4st 9½lbs with Slimming World, took her tribe to the local leisure centre for a good-humoured game of badminton.